cara-tm/LoadCSSJS/README.md

     LoadCSSJS("../css/main.min.css", "css", "all");
     LoadCSSJS("../js/initial.js", "js");
+    LoadCSSJS("../css/fonts-base64.min.css", "css", "only screen");

 With CSS: Don't forget to add a fallback within your HTML document: i.e.

     <noscript><link rel="stylesheet" href="../css/main.min.css"></noscript>

+See test.html to see it in action.

+We do this because the [Google advice](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery) doesn't support multiple files.